- Listen Live!

 We create and provide content to promote the cultural heritage of East Tennessee and the Southern Appalachian region by entertaining and educating audiences globally with original programs showcasing live radio performance, under-represented arts, and emerging and local talent.

-WDVX is an independent, listener-supported community radio station whose broadcast license is held by 501(c) 3 not-for-profit organization Cumberland Communities Communications Corporation.
+WDVX is an independent, listener-supported community public radio station whose broadcast license is held by 501(c) 3 not-for-profit organization Cumberland Communities Communications Corporation.

 WDVX broadcasts at 200 watts on 89.9 MHz and is licensed to the City of Clinton, TN, serving counties in the Cumberland Mountains and the Great Valley of East Tennessee.
 Our main transmitter is atop Cross Mountain in Campbell County, TN.
 We also broadcast in Knoxville at 102.9 from translator W275AD and in the Seymour area at 93.9 on translator W230BR.
 The station has studios in Knoxville, TN & Norris, TN.